-Once an investigation has finished STA is responsible for deciding whether the school's TA is accurate.
-STA may void the school's TA judgements if the conclusion is reached that there is doubt about the accuracy of pupils' assessments.
+Once an investigation has finished STA are responsible for deciding whether the school's TA is accurate.
+STA may void the school's TA judgements if we conclude that there is doubt about the accuracy of pupils' assessments.

 9. Reporting to parents